IFL: QC Steamwheelers rally derailed in title game

 People are also reading…

-In a familiar position to other close games this season and late-quarter situations, that put the game on the foot of kicker Kimo Naehu.
+In a similar situation to other close games this season and in late second-quarter spots when the deuce is in play, that put the game on the foot of kicker Kimo Naehu.
 With a two-point deuce for kicking the ball through the uprights on the ensuing kick, QC could have tied the score.

-But the 42-year-old’s kick from a tough angle on the right side of the field ricocheted off the side of the low-hanging scoreboard over the middle of the field and denied the Wheelers (11-8) the chance at the two points to tie the game.
+But the 42-year-old’s kick from a tough angle on the right side of the field ricocheted off a protective netting on the side of the low-hanging scoreboard over the middle of the field and denied the Wheelers (11-8) the chance at the two points to tie the game.

+“They have a net hanging from the other side of the screen; I didn’t see it and I don’t think Kimo saw it either,” said QC coach Cory Ross.
+“It was locked in and ready to go right down the middle.”

+Ross said that Naehu, who nailed a 52-yarder earlier in the game, had figured out the field and hit the deuce kicks in warmups and practices.

-NAZ (15-4) worked the clock down to zeros and left the Wheelers still chasing the franchise's third title and first since back-to-back af2 crowns in 2000 and 2001.
+Instead of a tie game with the deuce, NAZ (15-4) took over at its own 20 and worked the clock down to zeros and left the Wheelers still chasing the franchise's third title and first since back-to-back af2 crowns in 2000 and 2001.

+Hilliard, the 2022 IFL Offensive Player of the Year, finished with four touchdown passes and two short scoring runs as he accounted for 193 of QC’s 206 yards of offense.
+He completed an efficient 7 of 11 attempts but was sacked three times.

+Losing the title game was tough, said Ross.
+Losing the chance to force overtime because of the arena made it even more difficult.

-QC went into the game with running back Kerrion Moore not suited up after re-injuring his left knee two weeks ago in the Eastern Conference championship game.
+Running back Kerrion Moore was not suited up after re-injuring his left knee two weeks ago in the Eastern Conference championship game.
 Offensive lineman Sterling Clark remained out of the lineup for the fourth straight game with his knee injury.

+“My shoulder just popped out of the socket,” said Sheets, who said he spent the entire first half in the locker room getting x-rays and treatment.
+“I took a decent amount of ibuprofen and iced and got a stim treatment.
+That all helped.”

+He said the injury didn’t hinder his game in the second half.

-And like they have all season, the Wheelers also returned to their game in the second half and put up a valiant run despite chasing the deficit all game after falling behind 14-7 early in the second quarter.
+And like they have all season, the Wheelers also returned to their game in the second half and put up a valiant run despite the obstacles and chasing the deficit all game after falling behind 14-7 early in the second quarter.

+“We’re just built different,” said Ross of his club.
+“We fight to the end no matter what.”

+And they did that behind Hilliard, whom Ross called “the best player on that field tonight.”

-“Hats off to them, they’ve got great players,” Wranglers quarterback Kaleb Barker said on the postgame broadcast.
+“Hats off to them, they’ve got great players,” said Barker on the postgame broadcast.

 QC just couldn’t get a first-half stop as the Wranglers converted all six third-down situations they faced and scored on all four possessions.
 The Wheelers, though, did hold NAZ to a Craig Peterson 25-yard field goal to end the first half after it had a first-and-goal at the 3.